Alert Source Discuss

 EntryPoint definition

-When passed to on-chain contacts (the EntryPoint contract, and then to account and paymaster), a packed version of the above structure is used:
+When passed to on-chain contacts (the EntryPoint contract, and then to the account and paymaster), a packed version of the above structure is used:

 Field Type Description